Published · Updated ·

 If you just need occasional free checks.
 GPTZero's free tier (10,000 words/month) handles casual scanning well enough.
 The Scribbr test found 52% accuracy, which means you should take results with a grain of salt.
 But for a quick "is this obviously AI?" check, it does the job without costing anything.

 If you're tired of getting flagged and want out of the detector cycle entirely.
 UndetectedGPT is the answer.
 Instead of switching which tool judges your content, you make the content pass all of them.
 Paste your text in, humanize it, then verify with any free detector.
 Takes about 60 seconds, starts at $19.99/month with a free tier to test first, and actually resolves the issue instead of just reframing it.
-Highest bypass rate in the category (96%) across all major detectors including Originality.ai.
+Highest bypass rate in the category (96.2%) across all major detectors including Originality.ai.

 Frequently Asked Questions

 Originality.ai offers a Pro plan at $14.95/month ($12.95/month billed annually) with 2,000 credits per month (1 credit = 100 words, so roughly 200,000 words).
-The Enterprise plan runs $179/month ($136.58/month annually) with 15,000 credits per month.
-There's also a pay-as-you-go option: $30 for 3,000 credits that don't expire for 2 years.
-All plans include AI detection, plagiarism checking, readability analysis, fact-checking, and SEO content optimization.
-Free credits on signup amount to roughly 50 (enough for about 5,000 words).
+There's a higher-volume Enterprise tier for teams, plus a pay-as-you-go option (around $30 for 3,000 credits that don't expire for 2 years).
+Plans bundle AI detection, plagiarism checking, readability analysis, fact-checking, and SEO optimization.
+Free credits on signup are limited, roughly enough to test one long article.

 Yes.
 In our testing, Originality.ai's scores varied by 10-15 points between runs on identical text.
 This is because AI detectors use probabilistic models, not deterministic calculations.
 Originality.ai also updates their detection models regularly, meaning the same text can score differently after a model update.
 Their scoring reflects confidence (how sure the system is) rather than proportion (what percentage is AI).
 A score of 40% AI doesn't mean 40% of the text is AI-generated.
 It means the system has moderate confidence that AI elements are present.